Information, Shops & Services on Taveuni© FijiPocketGuide.com

 Post Office on Taveuni

-For postal services, money transfers, printing services or even to buy collectable stamps, there’s a post office in Waiyevo on the main island road.
-They are open Monday to Friday from 8am to 4pm and 8am to 12pm on Saturday.
-Note that they can close for lunch between 1pm and 2pm.
+For postal services, money transfers, printing services, or even buying collectable stamps, there’s a Post Office in Waiyevo on the main island road.
+They are open Monday to Friday from 8 am to 4 pm and 8 am to 12 pm on Saturday.
+Note that they can close for lunch between 1 pm and 2 pm.

 Phone, WiFi and Internet

+Although the Fiji phone network providers, Digicel and Vodafone, do not have outlets on Taveuni, some convenience stores and resorts sell SIM cards and can top-up your credit.
 Phone service is available in and near the coastal villages of Taveuni but may be patchy in some areas.
-Find out more in the What are the Fiji Phone Networks?
+Find out more about network coverage in The Best SIM Card in Fiji for Travellers.

 Alternatively, many accommodations in Taveuni offer WiFi to guests, usually in selected areas of their resort and for a fee.
 Accommodations with WiFi include Taveuni Island Resort & Spa, Taveuni Palms Resort and Tides Reach Resort.